kendall-johnson/Wits-and-Wisdom/README.md

-# Trivia Game by Kendall Johnson
+# Wits and Wisdom by Kendall Johnson
 Description: